“I wish to console Jesus in the Blessed Sacrament…”

 The children were told to say the Rosary after lunch, but as the whole day seemed too short for play, the children worked out a fine way of getting through it quickly.
 They simply passed the beads through their fingers, saying nothing but “Hail Mary, Hail Mary, Hail Mary…” Jacinta loved to hold the little white lambs tightly in her arms, sitting with them on her lap, fondling them, kissing them, and carrying them home at night on her shoulders so that they wouldn’t get tired.

-This was the nature of our Blessed Little Jacinta.
+This was the nature of our Saint Little Jacinta.
 But let us revisit the nature of this little girl of 7 following the apparitions of the ‘Angel of Peace’ and Our Lady herself.

-Sweet Heart of Mary, convert sinners, save souls from hell… Blessed-Jacinta
+Sweet Heart of Mary, convert sinners, save souls from hell… Saint Jacinta

 To save souls from the fires of hell, she spared herself no sacrifice.
 She denied herself water in the heat of summer; she gave her lunch to children poorer than herself; she endured the torture of a piece of rope tied tightly around her waist with three knots pressing against her tender skin; she underwent exhausting interrogations.
 She did all this without the slightest complaint.
 “I’m so sorry for sinners!” she would say.